copsTvFan/cops-episode-guide/readme.md

 Aired 1995-06-??.

-**Best of Cops 3** (Pomona, CA - 12:03 AM Car Chase) Officer Dale La Fluer joins a hit and run pursuit and calls it.
+**Best of Cops 3**

+- (Pomona, CA -- 12:03 AM Car Chase) Officer Dale La Fluer joins a hit and run pursuit and calls it.
 The Asian driver won't stop even though his tires are blown and his engine is smoking, his hubcaps come off, sparks are flying and he's down to 5mph on his rims.
 He wanders into the opposite lane and crashes into a car, backs into a police car and a tire falls off.
 He winds up in the dirt with a chopper above and a dog in front of him as a dozen officers take him down.
 He went 125 mph on the freeway through 5 counties.
 The passenger was innocent until they found out he had a warrant.
 Officer Mark Shannon assists at the crash.
-Sacramento, CA (7:15 PM Street Patrol) Deputy Mark Kessell is called to a fight.
+- Sacramento, CA (7:15 PM Street Patrol) Deputy Mark Kessell is called to a fight.
 Jessie, a black man, is in a silver Buick assaulted Melissa who was walking down the street.
 Deputy Dave Powell questions them.
 He tried to get her in his car and took off.
 They got his license plate number and saw he went down 6th st. They see the car in a nearby apartment complex and find he is in Apt 10 and on parole.
 They cuff him and go get the girl to ID him at a gas station.
 She is upset, but says he is the guy because of the white shirt and blue pants.
-Phoenix, AZ (Roll Call - Halloween) Kids come in the station as Batman and Robin.
+- Phoenix, AZ (Roll Call -- Halloween) Kids come in the station as Batman and Robin.
 (11:45 PM Street Patrol) Officer Mike McElroy goes to a call of a man says that he saw a ghost.
 He found a tombstone in his yard and says it belongs to the dead original owner of the house.
 He says the ghost molested his daughter and the state took her away thinking he did it.
 He also says the ghost also grabbed his wife's hand and he has a .44 and will shoot him.
   Officer Joe Munoz helps translate.
 The cops recommend an exorcism and leave.

 ###S901

 Aired 1995-06-??.

-**Best of Cops 4** (Pomona, CA - 9:15 PM Shooting Call) Sgt.
+**Best of Cops 4**

+- (Pomona, CA -- 9:15 PM Shooting Call) Sgt.
 Joe Waltman races to the scene of a black woman with one kidney gets shot in a drive by and cops go to the apartment and lead the six kids out that are inside.
 Suspects confronted the people, left and returned and shot the three adults.
 Ronald is still in bed.
   The mother is hit in the leg.
 They all ran inside and the blood is everywhere in pools.
-New York City, NY (9:02 PM Rescue Call) A call for a man in the water.
+- New York City, NY (9:02 PM Rescue Call) A call for a man in the water.
 There is a chopper to light him up.
 Cops go in the river and pull him out.
 He swam out 175 feet and said he was looking for oil and didn't want to come out.
   (10:33 PM Assistance Call) Jimmy is impaled by a wrench that fell four stories from a crane and into his back.
 They cut it off and move him out in case the crane falls since it is now loose.
 Jimmy tells cops not to tow his car away.
-Fort Worth, TX (9:45 PM Domestic Disturbance) Officer C.C.
+- Fort Worth, TX (9:45 PM Domestic Disturbance) Officer C.C.
 Ryder responds to a man wearing only shorts on a pay phone.
 He runs away from the camera and has broken glass on him.
 His wife is across the street at home.
 She goes to the wife who is crying with two small kids.
 There is broken plates and glass all over.
 He was drunk and out all day and hit her.
 She doesn't work because she just had a third kid and says she isn't scared of him and is fixin to leave anyway.

 ###S902

 Aired 1995-06-??.

-**Best of Cops 5** (Kansas City - 7:57 PM Shots Fired) East Patrol Division - Officer Kevin Temple emphasizes the importance of staying in shape.
+**Best of Cops 5**

+- (Kansas City -- 7:57 PM Shots Fired) East Patrol Division -- Officer Kevin Temple emphasizes the importance of staying in shape.
 You need to be able to keep up with criminals and help other cops when they need assistance.
 He's into lifting weights.
 Cops go to a house with two kids in the yard and a big black lady who tells them no shots were fired.
 They ask who the man was who ran inside and she says no one did.
 It turns out the guy is hiding in the closet and has shoved 10 bags of coke under the mattress leaving an obvious lump.
 They find it and take him to jail.
-(Dallas TX - 5:47 PM Street Patrol) Cops drive by a drug deal and jump out and grab the three black guys.
+- (Dallas TX -- 5:47 PM Street Patrol) Cops drive by a drug deal and jump out and grab the three black guys.
 An old man came to buy from two younger guys and they dump the crack in his window.
 The old guy confesses to everything.
   (10:14 PM Street Patrol) Cops see two black drug dealers and find pot and a gun they tossed.
-(Fort Worth, TX - 3:30 PM Street Patrol) Cops went on a call to the Simpsons, an elderly couple, years ago.
+- (Fort Worth, TX -- 3:30 PM Street Patrol) Cops went on a call to the Simpsons, an elderly couple, years ago.
 The officer goes back to visit them because he had been out of work for the last six months.
 (5:22 PM Assistance Call) A suspicious stolen truck is stopped and a Caribbean man is pulled out.
   There is a chicken in the truck which jumps out and escapes.
 The cops try to catch it, but can't.
 They also find a large turtle in his backseat.

 ###S903

 Aired 1995-06-??.

-**Best of Cops 6** (Kansas City - 2:19 AM Street Patrol) East Patrol Division - Officer Kevin Kilkenny says he had a neighbor who was a cop he respected and looked up to and thought he could do it and be a help.
+**Best of Cops 6**

+- (Kansas City -- 2:19 AM Street Patrol) East Patrol Division -- Officer Kevin Kilkenny says he had a neighbor who was a cop he respected and looked up to and thought he could do it and be a help.
 He's on a 10 member team, lots of camaraderie, a real team feeling.
 Cops are notified of a stabbing.
 A man was stabbed by his wife because he wanted her to stop drinking and he bled all over the apartment.
 Blood is on the walls, the hallway and down the stairs.
   The knife is in the sink and their six month old child is sleeping nearby.
   She is arrested.
-(Denver, CO - 8:15 PM Domestic Dispute) Cops look for a woman at a house and can't find her.
+- (Denver, CO -- 8:15 PM Domestic Dispute) Cops look for a woman at a house and can't find her.
 They come back and she was in the closet the whole time.
 She has a black eye, was beaten, dragged, is bloody and is bruised all over.
 The man who did it was arrested earlier on a warrant.
 She is taken by ambulance to the hospital.
-(Philadelphia, PA - 5:09 PM Street Patrol) A domestic call to a Vietnamese apartment starts off bad when they won't open the door.
+- (Philadelphia, PA -- 5:09 PM Street Patrol) A domestic call to a Vietnamese apartment starts off bad when they won't open the door.
 The cop kicks it in and the man inside is insane and his screaming "I'll fight you" while shaking and crying.
 The cops make him leave and the woman says she fell and made the marks on her neck because she is sick.
 It is a traditional Vietnamese healing technique.
 The man is arrested.

 ###S904

-**Best of Cops 7** (Jersey City, NJ - 8:59 PM Shooting Call) West District - Officer Russ McDonald says it is the 1st or 2nd busiest district in the state - lots of shootings, robberies and guns.
-Most houses have 1 or 2 bullet holes in them His partner is Officer Mark Razzoli and they go to a shooting call looking for 3 men on bikes wearing hoods who shot a girl on Clinton Ave and one is caught with drugs/Dallas, TX - Car chase on the freeway with a drunk in a red pickup who goes home/Fort Worth, TX - Assistance call at a Fina gas station with an insane man who thinks he's Elvis' son in law.
+**Best of Cops 7**

+- (Jersey City, NJ -- 8:59 PM Shooting Call) West District -- Officer Russ McDonald says it is the 1st or 2nd busiest district in the state -- lots of shootings, robberies and guns.
+Most houses have 1 or 2 bullet holes in them His partner is Officer Mark Razzoli and they go to a shooting call looking for 3 men on bikes wearing hoods who shot a girl on Clinton Ave and one is caught with drugs
+- Dallas, TX -- Car chase on the freeway with a drunk in a red pickup who goes home
+- Fort Worth, TX -- Assistance call at a Fina gas station with an insane man who thinks he's Elvis' son in law.

 ## Season 8